The Rainbow Bridge ultimate photo guide

 You can walk the pathways on either side of the bridge, but the north is the best.
 It has the most to offer.
 You can use its observation platforms to get your pictures.
 From start to end, it is fantastic.
 I love it.

 Sorry to say the south side is very bland.
 Yes, you can see Odaiba.
 It has the beachfront and the iconic Fuji Television television building.
-There is also Tokyo’s main port area and some islands near the bridge, but it’s not overly appealing.
+Tokyo’s main port area and some islands are near the bridge, but it’s not overly appealing.
 Nothing stands out.
 I rarely walk it.

 Back to the north!
 If you like panoramas, you’ll get something memorable on a fine day.
-You might even get a picture of a huge passenger ship passing underneath.
-They moor at the nearby Harumi Passenger Ship Terminal.
-Other craft you’ll see on the water are jet skis, ferries, hydrofoils, and workboats.
-There are more of course.
+Long ago, you could get pictures of huge passenger ships passing underneath.
+They used to moor at the nearby Harumi Passenger Ship Terminal (now demolished).
+Today, you’ll see jet skis, ferries, hydrofoils, and workboats on the water.
+There is more of course.

 Make use of its observation decks.
 There are quite a few at both ends of the bridge.
 Some have high fences but with gaps in the wire for picture taking.
 Others are open, so taking photographs is no problem.
 Be careful with the unfenced ones, because if your cell phone or camera goes over the side, you’ll never see it again!